0xkelvin/webuart/README.md

 <img width="1370" height="951" alt="image" src="https://github.com/user-attachments/assets/a2bcae06-30a4-4951-89f7-66ff336ed94a" />

-Open the shown localhost URL in Chrome/Edge.
+Open the shown localhost URL in Chrome, Edge, or Firefox.

 ## Build